almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 ### invest wisely

-* company savings plan - companies usually match a percentage of what you invest, thus increasing your net worth
+* company savings plan - companies usually match a percentage of what You invest, thus increasing Your net worth
-* HSA (health savings account) or FSA (flexible savings account) - help reduce your taxable income
+* HSA (health savings account) or FSA (flexible savings account) - help reduce Your taxable income

-### resources and tools that you can use
+### resources and tools that You can use

-* financial coach - focused on your financial education
+* financial coach - focused on Your financial education
-* financial advisor - focuses on your financial portfolio
+* financial advisor - focuses on Your financial portfolio
-* you can have both or just one
+* You can have both or just one

 ### use a budget

 * can use Excel, very manual process
-* apps are available; create profiles for each of your accounts; the services combine them and categorizes them
+* apps are available; create profiles for each of Your accounts; the services combine them and categorizes them
-* Cleo - accountability app with AI; it interacts with you about your finances
+* Cleo - accountability app with AI; it interacts with You about Your finances
-* loan calculator - gives you an estimate about how much you will spend for a loan, such as monthly payment
+* loan calculator - gives You an estimate about how much You will spend for a loan, such as monthly payment
-* retirement calculator - estimates how much you need to save now and what age you plan to retire;
+* retirement calculator - estimates how much You need to save now and what age You plan to retire;
-from that you can determine how to plan for retirement and the age you can retire
+from that You can determine how to plan for retirement and the age You can retire
 * [Robinhood](https://join.robinhood.com/kennyr61) - for investing in the stock market; free trades and provides financial related information

 * "The Millionaire Real Estate Investor" - book to checkout

 ## Professional Development: Maximizing You - 2020.08.20

-### Identifying your strengths
+### Identifying Your strengths

-* who are you? what do other see in you? what is your definition of success?
+* who are You? what do other see in You? what is Your definition of success?

 * my top 3 strengths: problem solving, putting things together, learning new things
 * my top 3 goals: entrepreneur, name associated with technology, retire early